sergeylunev/php-guide/README.md

 On the whole project follows standart [jekyll project layout](https://github.com/mojombo/jekyll/wiki/usage).

-Each certification section is presented as category.
-Each subsection is a post (placed in _post directory).
+Each certification section is presented as page in `pages` directory.
+Each subsection is a part of a page.

 Pygments is used for code highlighting.

-Each post should have following variables in YAML Front Matter:
+Each page should have following variables in YAML Front Matter:

 * title – post/page title
-* permalink - uri of the page in the format "/:category/:title.html".
-Spaces a replaced with dashes "-".
-* layout - usually it is "post"
+* layout - usually it is "page"

-* category - post category correlates with section of ZCE Exam
+Menu is written in `_includes/menu.html`.

 ## Content